uniteeio/dotnet-core-active-campaign-client/README.md

 }
 </pre>

-Use Call method to retreive data.
+Use Call method to retrieve data.
 First param is the Active Campaign RPC action, second param is the query parameters :
 ```
 // GET api/values
 [HttpGet]